-This place is a hub of monasteries that include monasteries like Lamayuru, Hemis Gompa, Stakna, Alchi, Deskit, Thiksey and many more.
-A great place to extend your wisdom about Buddhism and closely witness the culture of Ladakh.
-The presence of many monasteries belonging to different sects of Buddhism at one place gave rise to the name Monastery Circuit.
+1. Monastery Circuit.
+This place is a hub of spiritual centres that include monasteries like Lamayuru, Hemis Gompa, Stakna, Alchi, Deskit, Thiksey and many more.
+It is a great place to expand your knowledge about Buddhism and closely witness the culture of Ladakh.
+The presence of many monasteries belonging to different sects of Buddhism at one place gave this place the name of Monastery Circuit.

+2. Stok Palace Museum.
 The museum is located within the palace in Stock village.
-It consists of antique pieces of jewelry and antique pieces like stamps, locks, paintings, arrows, guns, relics, artifacts, coins and more.
+It consists of antique pieces of jewellery and items like stamps, locks, paintings, arrows, guns, relics, artefacts, coins and more.
 It is believed that the articles displayed in the museum belong to the old monarchs of Ladakh.

-Gurudwara Pathar Sahib is situated at the top of the hill which comes on the way to Magnetic Hill.
-The gurudwara is believed to have been built in the 16th century.
-The Gurudwara is visited by Hindu, Sikhs, and Tibetans alike and all bow down and offer prayers for the well being of everyone.
+3. Gurdwara Pathar Sahib.
+It is situated at the top of the hill, which comes on the way to Magnetic Hill.
+Believed to have been built in the 16th century, the Gurudwara is visited by Hindus, Sikhs, and Tibetans alike and all bow down and offer prayers for the well-being of their loved ones.
 The Gurudwara is set amidst beautiful surroundings that grant it calming vibes.
 No doubt, it is one of the best places to visit in Leh Ladakh.

-Tourists who visit Ladakh, mostly have this one thing common in their ‘To-do List’ and that is trekking.
+4. Trekking.
+Tourists who visit Ladakh, mostly have this one thing common on their to-do list and that is trekking.
 After visiting the Spituk Monastery, you can head for the ultimate experience of trekking.
 Here, you can hire expeditions authorized by several groups who provide trekking facilities.
 Truly, it is one of the best things about Ladakh tourism.

 By Air.
-The Kushok Bakula Rimpochee airport of Leh is well-connected with all of the regions in India.
-Flights from all the major airports and major cities of India such as Delhi, Mumbai, Kolkata, Bengaluru, and Hyderabad arrive at the airport.
+The Kushok Bakula Rimpochee Airport of Leh is well-connected with all the major regions in India.
+Flights from all the major cities of India such as Delhi, Mumbai, Kolkata, Bengaluru, and Hyderabad arrive at this airport.
 From the airport, one is required to cover another 5 km to reach the monastery.

 Leave a Reply: